 Olive Oil Tasting

-We did something in Paso that we haven’t done elsewhere–we went to an olive oil tasting room.
+One of the most unique things to do in Paso Robles is taste olive oil from an olive oil tasting room.
 Be still your hearts, foodies; yes, those really do exist.
 Pasolivo offers farm-fresh olive oil with free tastings and tours provided daily.
 It was such a unique experience–one I’m so glad we didn’t miss out on.
 In case you’re wondering how one goes about tasting olive oil, here’s a quick glimpse.

 Upon entering the room, we were warmly greeted and offered the chance to spoon small samplings of spice blends onto our plates.
 There were several tasty options.